Ranking every Arsenal home shirt of the Premier League era

 Adidas really did a very good job with their 19-20 kits.
 The away kit was even nicer than this one.

-Arsenal have already won the FA Cup in this won’t, which won’t do its reputation any harm.
+Arsenal won the FA Cup in this one, which does it a lot of favours.

 The final Nike shirt and the strip in which Arsenal ended their trophy drought with triumph in the 2014 FA Cup.